Figurative Language Task Cards

 Why Choose The Figurative Language Task Cards?

-- Task cards are perfect for Daily 5 or reading groups, as an independent activity
+- Task cards are perfect for Daily 5, reading groups, or as an independent activity.

 What's Included?